VavrovKamarat/Frinx-docs/FRINX_Machine/Use_Cases/Running_workflows_to_obtain_platform_inventory_data/use_case_obtain_platform_inventory.md

 In the next step we will execute a workflow that collects platform information from every mounted device, converts the vendor specific information into OpenConfig format and writes the resulting data to the inventory.

-Click on
+Click on:

 * Metadata
   * Workflow Defs

 Then select the workflow:
 **PLATFORM_read_components_all_from_unified_update_inventory**